miklotovx/UMLOOModeler/README.md

 These materials allow readers to examine the correspondence between:

-> implementation → structural evidence extraction → UML representation
+> implementation → UML extraction → Documentation

 The `ClinicalModule` directory also contains a traceable technical documentation example based on the `clinical_shap.py` implementation and the evidence produced by UMLOOModeler: